k78ma/quartz/content/Polymath/Polymath Blog Post.md

 ## The Model(s)
 With the above requirements in mind, I dove into machine learning literature to find an appropriate model.
 We ended up choosing these two:
 ### PointPillars
+PointPillars is considered a class lidar-based approach.
+It works by creating “pillars” (vertical columns of points) in birds-eye-view (BEV) space, which are then transformed to a unified representation by encoding the points to a canonical coordinate system and aggregating their features.
+The encoded pillar features are then scattered into a 2D pseudo-image based on their BEV location, which means that 2D convolutional network architectures (which are mature and well-studied) can be used for object detection.
+These 2D detections are then transformed back to 3D space.
+This method is able to balance efficiency by preserving spatial features effectively while avoiding 3D convolutions.

+PointPillars is chosen as the lidar-based object detection backbone for Polymath’s new perception system for a couple reasons.
+Most importantly, it is considered a classic approach and is fairly well-studied, which means that its behavior is well-understood and relatively stable.
+While it’s not necessarily state-of-the-art anymore, it achieves respectable performance in all aspects without significant weaknesses.
+Furthermore, due to its status as a classic method, many open-source implementations exist, including adoption by MMDetection3D and even existing integrations with ROS2.

 ### BEVFusion
+BEVFusion is a multi-modal (camera + lidar) method for 3D object detection.

+### Why Not Segmentation?

 ## Implementation and Design